But sometimes links look like buttons (and buttons look like links)

-There is a difference, but it’s subtle, and could be lost on users (more on this shortly).
+There’s a difference, but it’s subtle, and could be lost on users (more on this shortly).
 First, submit buttons shouldn’t have a hand cursor.
-In doing so, the hand (or pointer) helps those with a pointing device to promote the affordance of a link.
+In doing so, the hand (pointer) helps those using a pointing device spot a link.

 Second, we need to make them less button-y and more link-y.
 To do this we could use a combination of whitespace, size and other visual treatment to make sure they stand out.
 Like using the right cursor, an underline would probably help.

 What may also help is not having a load of other stuff on the page.
 The more stuff there is, the more it fights for attention and diminishes the prominence of the call to action.

 It’s wise to have only one primary link/action/button anyway.
 Admittedly this isn’t always possible, or even the right thing to do but we can make this are default position.